JiweiTian/AT_SG/README.md

 pqd_SAA.py-----call SSA.py

-universal_pert_5000_1_2.0.npy :the overall misclassification probability can reach to 74%.
+Generated universal perturbation:universal_pert_5000_1_2.0.npy(the overall misclassification probability can reach to 74%).

 Randomly chosen clean signals (original) and the corresponding adversarial signals generated using the SAA,FGSM and SAA:pqd_signal_all.py